Updated: January 17, 2022

 In this way, you’ll start to develop the ability to read and understand the suttas independently.

-As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikaya often (to look up references or jog your memory).
+As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikaya often.
 This “course” can also be used in that way: as a reference to be touched as needed.
+The lecture series (and Bhante Analayo’s comparative study) contains every sutta, so whichever you’re interested in learning more about, you’ll find above.

-Either way is an acceptable and appropriate use of this material.
-Feel free to jump in directly to the section of Bhikkhu Bodhi’s lectures relevant to your current interests, or simply refer to Bhante Analayo’s notes to see how a curious Pāli passage you came across compares to its parallels.
+Either (as a course or as a reference) is an appropriate use of this material.
+Feel free to jump in directly to the section of Bhikkhu Bodhi’s lectures relevant to your current interests, or refer to Bhante Analayo’s notes to see how a curious Pāli passage compares to its parallels.
 There are many uses for this material and I encourage you to make it your own!

 In case it’s useful for such referencing, here’s an index of the suttas by their Pāli name: